 This publication defines risk, progressively focusing on farming-related risk as it pertains to business viability and the environment.
-Risk categories are introduced to help readers understand:
+Risk categories are introduced to help you understand

-- Whether a decision affects the environment, their business or both
+- Whether a decision affects the environment, your business or both;

-- Whether the effect is immediate or in the future
+- Whether the effect is immediate or in the future; and

 - Whether the best course of action is to reduce the likelihood of a problem or to minimize the adverse consequences of a problem.

 In addition, this publication describes various management alternatives intended to promote profitable production while minimizing environmental impact.

 The online Ag Site Assessment Tool allows farmers to generate individualized environmental reports by means of aerial photographs and maps.

 Risks arise from uncertainty, but risk is not the same as uncertainty.
 Given a course of action — for example, choosing a production practice or planting a particular crop — uncertainty is the exposure to possible outcomes that would significantly affect production, prices or profits, either positively or negatively.
 Risk centers on the possibility and degrees of adverse consequences or outcomes, for example, loss, damage, delay or peril.